Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 5. Pro Co Rat 2

 The Rat distortion provides much more distortion than you would really need.
-It is another distortion pedal that I generally only need to set the distortion knob at the half way point.
+It is another distortion pedal that I generally only need to set the distortion knob at the halfway point.
 Using the filter control really gives you a large variety of tonal options.
 You can get some real bite or a smooth, sustained sound, depending on how you adjust the filter and distortion controls.
-The filter control is like a tone control, but really is more like a high-end rolloff or boost.
-Your sound is mostly mid range.
+The filter control is like a tone control but really is more like a high-end rolloff or boost.
+Your sound is mostly mid-range.

 I usually only use this pedal alone or just with a clean boost pedal before it for when I want the solos to stand out more.
 I have my Electro-Harmonix LPB-1 (linear power booster) boost pedal right before it and it works great, especially with my Fender Strat’s single-coil pickups.
-Being single-coil pickups, they have lower output than humbuckers, so it’s good to boost the output before the signal reaches the distortion units.
+Being single-coil pickups, they have a lower output than humbuckers, so it’s good to boost the output before the signal reaches the distortion units.

 I prefer to set my boost pedal as high as it will go without getting distortion.
 But, if you wanted to, you can boost the signal to the point of slight distortion and it would still sound pretty good with the Rat, as long as the Rat’s distortion is not maxed out.
 Then, it just gets too muddy for my taste.
 Especially for rhythm guitar work.